cme212/course/notes/lecture-07/inheritance.md

 void identify() { Base::identify();}
 ```

-This will tell the program to look in the Base scope for the `identity()` function.
+This will tell the program to look in the Base scope for the `identify()` function.

 Scope also allows us to change the access specifier of our Base methods in the derived classes with the `using ` keyword.
 This will move the method to the scope of the derived class and attach the access specifier it is declared with.